P-p-H-d/mlib/README.md

 'name' and 'element' shall be a C identifier which will be used to identify the container.

 This is more or less like a C union.
-The main added value compared to using a union is that it generates also all the basic methods to handle it and it dynamic identify which element is stored within.
+The main added value compared to using a union is that it generates all the basic methods to handle it and it dynamically identifies which element is stored within.

 It shall be done once per type and per compilation unit.